IMPORTANCE OF A GREAT ACTOR HEADSHOT

 First impressions mean more than anything else you do when looking for work as an actor or trying to find the right agency to represent you.
 Casting directors are no exceptions; these professionals go through hundreds of applicants a day, and the first impression is all they have to go on most of the time.
 Some people say that casting directors have made up their mind about an applicant in the first five seconds of an audition, but this is incorrect.
-Casting directors have made up their mind about most applicants well before giving them an audition, just from looking at their headshot.
+Casting directors have made up their mind about most applicants well before giving them an audition, just from looking at their headshots.

 YOUR HEADSHOT IS YOUR FIRST IMPRESSION